-Madison, Mississippi, named for James Madison, the fourth President of the United States, grew up along a bustling railroad track in pre-Civil War Mississippi.
-It was 1856 when the Illinois Central Railroad opened its Madison Station, the forerunner of today’s City of Madison.
+Madison, Mississippi, named for James Madison, the fourth president of the United States, grew up along a bustling railroad track in pre-Civil War Mississippi.
+In 1856 the Illinois Central Railroad opened its Madison Station, the forerunner of today’s City of Madison.
 Although near-by Madisonville, a settlement established along the stagecoach route of the Natchez Trace, boasted a race track, two banks, a wagon factory and at least one hotel, its residents could not resist the lure of the future.
 The newly established railroad community began to thrive, and Madisonville soon became extinct.

 Like many railroad towns in the South, Madison Station fell victim to the Civil War.
-Just 10 miles from the state capital, Jackson, it was largely destroyed after the July 18-22, 1861 siege of Jackson.
+Just 10 miles from the state capital of Jackson, it was largely destroyed after the July 18-22, 1861, siege of Jackson.
 Although no battles were waged on Madison soil, Major General S.D.
 Lee, who ordered the first shot of the Civil War, concentrated his command in Madison Station during the month of February 1864.
-General Lee was later to become the first President of Mississippi A&M, now Mississippi State University.
+General Lee later became the first president of Mississippi A&M, now Mississippi State University.
 The railroad continued to serve as a magnet for business growth after the Civil War.
 In 1897, the Madison Land Company encouraged our northern neighbors to "Go South, and grow up with the country."
-Located in Chicago on the Illinois Central Railroad line, the Land Company’s interest in development prompted Madison to incorporate as a village, although the charter was later lost when regular elections were not held due to the failure of the "land boom".
+Located in Chicago on the Illinois Central Railroad line, the Land Company’s interest in development prompted Madison to incorporate as a village, although the charter was later lost when regular elections were not held due to the failure of the "land boom."

 Certified Retirement Community